 If they’re thinking about their romance, this will show through in their poses.

-Make a List of Poses for Couple Photos
+Why Bring a Reference List of Couples Poses

 I start by giving the couple suggestions from these few basic poses.
 Then I let the couple interpret for themselves what the pose should look like.